theatlasroom/tidbits/programming/frontend-engineering.md

 ### Frameworks and libraries

+- Provide a clear and consistent structure to the application
-- Abstracts away some of the common boilerplate and gives a clear structure to the application
+- Help to abstract away some of the common boilerplate for web applications
 - Often great for teams and collaboration
 - Popular frameworks: React, VueJS and Angular